 Research Agenda

-MeDiMi is funded by the Deutsche Forschungsgemeinschaft (DFG).
-It consists of ten research projects and one coordination unit with more than 30 researchers from law, social sciences, and cultural studies.
-It is a collaboration of Justus Liebig University Giessen, Philipps University Marburg, Vrije Universiteit Amsterdam, Goethe University Frankfurt, University of Applied Sciences Jena, and the University of Münster.
+MeDiMi is funded by the German Research Foundation (DFG).
+It comprises ten research projects and one coordination unit with more than 30 researchers from law, social sciences, and cultural studies.
+The projects are based at Justus Liebig University Giessen, Philipps University Marburg, Vrije Universiteit Amsterdam, Goethe University Frankfurt, University of Applied Sciences Jena, and the University of Münster.